mongodb-partners/maap-framework/docs/maap-docs/docs/demo/external.md

 sidebar_position: 2
 ---

-# External Demo Setup
+# Customer Service
+External / public facing chatbot.

 ## Introduction
-This page describes how to setup and showcase a simple RAG bot in order to demonstrate it to customers.
+This page describes how to setup and showcase a simple RAG chatbot for a customer service use-case.

-## Setup
-Use the below `.config` and `.env` files to setup the demo for external RAG chatbot.

-- ### Data Ingestion
-    The data here is being loaded from the sitemap of Care Insurance Inc. It contains a structured list of URLs that represent various pages and resources available on their website.
+The data here is being loaded from the sitemap of Care Insurance Inc and other local `pdf` and `docx` sources.
+The sitemap contains a structured list of URLs that represent various pages and resources available on their website.
 This includes pages related to their insurance products, services, customer support, educational content, and possibly other relevant sections such as blogs or news updates.

-    The data here can be loaded from different data sources of your choice, listed here is data from sitemap of Care Insurance website.

-    A user can ask tailored question about their specific product and services.
+## Demo Setup
+ Clone the MAAP Framework github repository : [MAAP Framework Github](https://github.com/mongodb-partners/maap-chatbot-builder/)

+ ### Pre-requisites
+    Before proceeding, ensure that your environment meets the following requirements:
+    - Node Version: **v20.0+**
+    - MongoDB Version (Atlas): **v7.0 (M10 Cluster Tier)**

+    You are also required to generate a `FIREWORKS.AI` API key in order to get access to the model.
+Visit this [quick-start](https://readme.fireworks.ai/docs/quickstart) guide to generate a key.

+    Once generated, store it in the `.env` file, located at `builder/partnerproduct/.env` as;
+    ````
+    FIREWORKS_API_KEY=xxxxx
+    ````

-- ### Config.yaml
+ ### Components selection
+    The first step in the setup process is configuring the `config.yaml` file.
+You can adjust the necessary settings from the list of available partners to make it best work for your needs.
+For this demo, we are utilizing the `Nomic` embedding class and the `Mixtral` model for LLMs.

-    Update the missing fields with your personal generated values below.
+    You are required to update the fields as required with your personal generated values below.

+    _Note: For `pdf` and `docx` files you can use any file of your choice that is locally available._
     ````
     ingest:
         - source: 'sitemap'